Knowledge Graph (Google): History

 Google announced its Knowledge Graph on May 16, 2012, as a way to significantly enhance the value of information returned by Google searches.
 Initially available only in English, it was expanded in December 2012 to Spanish, French, German, Portuguese, Japanese, Russian and Italian.
 Bengali support was added in March 2017.

 The Knowledge Graph was powered in part by Freebase.

 In August 2014, New Scientist reported that Google had launched a Knowledge Vault project.
 After publication, Google reached out to Search Engine Land to explain that Knowledge Vault was a research report, not an active Google service.
 Search Engine Land expressed indications that Google was experimenting with "numerous models" for gathering meaning from text.

 Google's Knowledge Vault was meant to deal with facts, automatically gathering and merging information from across the Internet into a knowledge base capable of answering direct questions, such as "Where was Madonna born?"
 In a 2014 report, the Vault was reported to have collected over 1.6 billion facts, 271 million of which were considered "confident facts" deemed to be more than 90% true.
 It was reported to be different from the Knowledge Graph in that it gathered information automatically instead of relying on crowd-sourced facts compiled by humans.

+Features

+Google Knowledge Panel

+A Google Knowledge Panel which is part of Google search engine result pages, presents an overview of entities such as individuals, organizations, locations, or objects directly within the search interface.
+This feature uses data from Google Knowledge Graph, an extensive database that organizes and interconnects information about entities, enhancing the retrieval and presentation of relevant content to users.